Programming language implementation: Compiler

-A compiler translates a program written in one language into another language.
+A compiler translates programs written in one language into another language.
 Most compilers are organized into three stages: a front end, an optimizer, and a back end.
 The front end is responsible for understanding the program.
-It makes sure the program is valid and transforms it into an intermediate representation, a data structure used by the compiler to represent the program.
+It makes sure a program is valid and transforms it into an intermediate representation, a data structure used by the compiler to represent the program.
 The optimizer improves the intermediate representation to increase the speed or reduce the size of the executable which is ultimately produced by the compiler.
 The back end converts the optimized intermediate representation into the output language of the compiler.

 If a compiler of a given high level language produces another high level language, it is called a transpiler.
 Transpilers can be used to extend existing languages or to simplify compiler development by exploiting portable and well-optimized implementations of other languages (such as C).

 Many combinations of interpretation and compilation are possible, and many modern programming language implementations include elements of both.
 For example, the Smalltalk programming language is conventionally implemented by compilation into bytecode, which is then either interpreted or compiled by a virtual machine.
 Since Smalltalk bytecode is run on a virtual machine, it is portable across different hardware platforms.